Halq and Taqsir – Hajj and Umrah haircut rules for men and women

 Allah SWT, on stating the significance of Halq and Taqsir, said in the Holy Quran: “Certainly Allah had shown to His Messenger the vision with truth: you shall most certainly enter the Sacred Mosque, if Allah pleases, in security, (some) having their heads shaved and (others) having their hair cut, you shall not fear, but He knows what you do not know, so He brought about a near victory before that.”
 (Holy Quran, Surah Al-Fath, 48:27)

 For Umrah, pilgrims are required to perform either Halq or Taqsir to exit Ihram.
-While women are advised to perform Taqsir, that is, cut their hair by the length of a fingertip, men are advised to shave their heads.
-However, men can perform Taqsir as well, depending upon the type of Hajj or Umrah they are performing.
+While women are required to perform Taqsir only, that is, cut their hair by the length of a fingertip, men are advised to shave their heads.
+However, men can perform Taqsir as well.

-Basically, the acts of Halq and Taqsir stem from the idea that a person’s hair is associated with their looks and the need to keep up with worldly needs.
-Therefore, by shaving or trimming their hair, one disconnects themselves from earthly desires, committing to follow the path of Allah SWT.
+The acts of Halq and Taqsir stem from the idea that a person’s hair is associated with their looks and the need to keep up with worldly needs.
+Therefore by shaving or trimming their hair, one disconnects themselves from earthly desires, committing to follow the path of Allah SWT.

 What Does “Halq” Mean in English?